Take a detour through southern Arizona's backcountry to explore the Tohono O'odham Nation and the area's mining history.

 Return to Tucson via SR 86, appreciating the cultural and natural richness of a land that offers a little bit of everything for those who relish the journey.

-This article was first published in Arizona Highroads in March/April 2015.
+This article was first published in Arizona Highroads in March/April 2015 and updated in February 2019.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.